kbelotserkovets/Test-run-browser/README.md

-# Instruction for running test
+# Instruction for running test on Ubuntu

 ## Install required packages